The Speelklok Museum in Utrecht Will Blow Your Mind!

 When Fabiola suggested we visit the Speelklok Museum, I was at first intrigued.
 What is this offbeat tourist attraction?
 A museum in logical Netherlands to do with spells?
 But no, it was ‘only’ about musical clocks.

 I imagined exhibits of pretty little music boxes through the ages.
+Meh.

 “But it’s supposed to be really good!” she said.
 I didn’t look too keen, and so she asked what other things I might like to see while I was in Utrecht for the day, visiting her.
 “It should probably be an indoor thing, though.
 It’s likely to rain today.”

-Now, when I go somewhere to see my friends, I can hardly ever think of what local sights I want to see.
+Now, when I go somewhere to see my friends, I can never think of what local sights I want to see.
 Frankly, it doesn’t matter, as long as it’s time spent with them.
 So, having failed to think of a better option, I told her a museum of musical clocks would do.